anahitasocial/anahita/README.md

 `curl -s http://getcomposer.org/installer | php`

-#### Important Note
+#### Important Notes

 1. If you have the suhosin patch installed on your server you might get an error.
-To fix that add this line to your php.ini file: `suhosin.executor.include.whitelist = tmpl://, file://`
+Add this line to your php.ini file to fix it: `suhosin.executor.include.whitelist = tmpl://, file://`
 2. If you have Zend Optimizer on your server **disable it**!
 3. Anahita is installed and managed via commandline, becuase this is the most reliable approach especially after you accumulate large amounts of data in your database.